 “Prayer was the crux, core, and sinew of those first healings which started the Unity movement,” writes Dana Gatlin in the 1939 paperback, The Story of Unity’s Fifty Golden Years.
 “Unity’s prayer ministry is the backbone and breath and pulse of all of Unity’s endeavors.”

-That defining connection between prayer and Unity, and how it has sustained and fueled Silent Unity® for more than 125 years, is documented in photographs and writings held in the extensive collection at Unity Archives.
+That defining connection between prayer and Unity, and how it has sustained and fueled Silent Unity for more than 125 years, is documented in photographs and writings held in the extensive collection at Unity Archives.

 The archives, located in the historic Education Building at the Unity Village campus, is responsible for preserving and archiving both physical and digital data, as well as artifacts, from the Unity and New Thought movements.

-Silent Unity: The Healing Power of Affirmative Prayer
+Unity Prayer Ministry: The Healing Power of Affirmative Prayer

 It was 1886, when after attending New Thought classes instructed by Dr. E.B.
 Weeks, that Myrtle Fillmore sensed her recovery from chronic tuberculosis.
 She attributed it to her use of prayer and other methods she learned from Weeks.
 Around the same time, Charles began his hip recovery from a childhood accident.